 - Linotype operators

-Laws and regulations for asbestos abatement and removal in the state of Washington is administered by the Washington State Department of Labor and Industries.
-The state has written several regulations regarding asbestos removal as well as training those that must inspect asbestos sites, and preparing individuals for asbestos removal.
+Laws and regulations for asbestos abatement and removal in Washington are enforced by the Washington State Department of Labor and Industries.

-- Before a contractor is allowed to build, the site must be inspected in order to asses if asbestos material has the potential to disturb and cause a hazard.
-As a result, the contractor must have a written asbestos report from the owner, or the owner’s agent, prior to construction.
+- A contractor must have a written asbestos report from the owner, or the owner’s agent, prior to construction.

 - Inspections must be done by state-certified asbestos inspectors who received their licensing in the state of Washington.